weaviate/weaviate/CONTRIBUTE.md

 ### Running Weaviate without database

-If you work on Weaviate but not need a database.
+If you work on Weaviate but don't need a database.
 You can run Weaviate like this: `./cmd/weaviate-server/main.go --scheme=http --port=8080 --host=127.0.0.1 --config="dummy"`

 ### Contributor License Agreement